davidlougheed/strkit/README.md

 Slow performance can result from running `strkit call` or `strkit re-call` on a system with OpenMP, due to a misguided  attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work here due to  repeated initializations of the Gaussian mixture model.)
-To fix this, set the following environment variable before running:
+To fix this, the following environment variable is auto-set (hardcoded) before running:

 ```bash
 export OMP_NUM_THREADS=1
 ```

+If this hard-coded value interferes with your use case, please open an issue.

 #### All optional flags: